An Unforgettable Experience. 5 days/4 nights Tour of Paris.

-Today we take an excursion into the countryside, to visit the famously beautiful Loire Valley, where France’s kings built the world’s most spectacular castles.
+Today we take an excursion to the famously beautiful Loire Valley, where France’s kings built the world’s most spectacular castles.
 Our goal is Chenonceau, the best-preserved and most interesting of the valley’s castles.
 Known as “the castle of the women,” Chenonceau boasts a history involving Henri II’s mistress (and unofficial co-regent) Diane de Poitiers, his jealous wife Catherine de Médicis, her scandalous daughter and daughter-in-law, Queen Margot and Mary, Queen of Scots, among many others.
 During our visit, we have a lunch of local specialties (including the castle estate’s own wines) in its splendid Orangerie.
 At the end of the day, we return to Paris for another free evening.

 This morning starts with another kind of palace: the mansion of La Païva, one of the most famous courtesans of Belle Epoque Paris.
 Born Esther Lachmann, to a Jewish family in Russia, she ended her days with two aristocratic titles and on the way built this spectacular jewel-box, famous in Paris for its yellow marble spiral staircase.
 The house—now the only remaining private mansion on the Champs Elysées—is today one of Paris’ most elegant private clubs, but we have arranged an exclusive visit for our tour.
 Then we’re off to the Paris Opera house for another insider’s visit: famous for many reasons, the Opera has a hall of mirrors that far outshines Versailles and is of course the inspiration for the Phantom of the Opera.
 This afternoon we leave you free for your own explorations: amazing museums, shopping, patisseries, Paris has it all.
 Finally, in the evening we gather for a farewell dinner at one of the great boulevard cafés that were the center of 19th century Paris’ exciting nightlife.

 Who is Professor Lear?